judithpillado/java-beginner-tutorial/README.md

 }
 ```

-When we compile the calculator again using `javac Calculator.java` we can run the application and pass two parameters to it using `java -cp .
-Calculator 4 5`.
-However you will soon notice that this doesn't work as expected.
+When we compile the calculator again using `javac Calculator.java` you will soon notice that this doesn't work as expected.
 We get an error that tells us that there are incopatible types in our assignment.

 ```
 Calculator.java:3: error: incompatible types: String cannot be converted to int